MattSymetry/compp/README.md

 import base64
 ```

 Then, you can define any needed functions.
 I needed to define 2 functions.
-The first one is used to downlaod the 3D object file and save it to a temporary folder.
+The first one is used to download the 3D object file and save it to a temporary folder.
 ```python
 def download(url: str, dest_folder: str):
     if not os.path.exists(dest_folder):